 Nick Kirby has always called Wellington home.
 He says he never had a realisation that he was drawn to art yet has loved it his entire life.
 What inspires Nick constantly changes, growing up he was influenced by monsters, dragons and cartoon animations however as he changes so does his influences and vice versa.
 Nick, like all true artists, has a need to make art.
 He says he likes “being able to turn what’s in my head into a thing that’s out in the real world”.
 His creative process relies heavily on his vivid imagination and his excitement to bring it alive.
 He also enjoys the freedom of art.

-Featured artist and Pablo’s volunteer of the week Soren Lane grew up on Wellingtons south coast.
+Featured Pablos artist and volunteer Soren Lane grew up on Wellingtons south coast.
 From the age of 12 he decided he was going to get good at art and did this by absorbing as much art as possible.
 Focusing mostly on pencil and paper drawing at first then attending the Learning Connexion at the age of 15.
 When asked why he enjoys art he replies, “that’s like asking why do you enjoy breathing.”
 Art is such an integrated part of his life that he can’t imagine not having it, similar to wearing glasses.
-He enjoys trying new things and his favourite techniques are the ones he doesn’t fully understand yet…read more on our Roar FB.
+He enjoys trying new things and his favourite techniques are the ones he doesn’t fully understand yet.

 In Louis work, he considers colour and light the most as well as all the other decisions involved to communicate his visual ideas.
 His favourite techniques are painting, etching and sketching.
 In his recent work he was inspired by photos from a snowboarding trip to Japan.
 He has developed these photographs into his own paintings and prints.
 Louis is influenced by the style of film director David Fincher who uses long shots to display a character’s environment and situation.
 These shots are usually dark and atmospheric.
 Another influence is the novel “Norwegian Wood” by Haruki Murakami.